 Originally all female roles were played by boys.
 In France, Italy and Spain female roles were played by women.
 The wife of Charles I Henrietta Maria arranged for a French company including women to appear in London.
 The puritans were outraged and the French company were booed and pipped off stage (tradition of throwing orange pips at performers to show disapproval) and sent scurrying back to France.

-Under Oliver Cromwell's rule theatre along with music and Christmas were banned.
+Under Oliver Cromwell's rule theatres along with music and Christmas were banned.
 During this period theatre continued illegally with performances held in private homes by invitation only.
 In these performances female roles were increasingly played by women.

 When Charles II was restored to the throne he granted a charter to a group of players headed by Thomas Killigrew, who were allowed to call themselves the Kings Company.
 This charter stipulated that all female roles were to be performed by women.
 The first professional actress was possibly Margaret Hughes who played Desdemona in 1660.